Georgetown’s three-game winning streak comes to an end against TCU

 Three-point defense

-The Hoyas have struggled for years with three-point defense and it has continued this season.
-The team ranks 10th in the Big East in three-point defense and it allowed TCU to knock down a season-high 11 triples, including 8 of 19 in the first half.
-The previous season high was eight against Southern Miss on Nov.
+The Hoyas have struggled for years with three-point defense, and it has continued this season.
+The team ranks 10th in the Big East in three-point defense, and it allowed TCU to knock down a season-high 11 threes, including 8 of 19 in the first half.
+The previous season high was eight against Southern Mississippi on Nov.
 15.

 Dixon said they specifically worked on that aspect this week.

 “Tonight they made their threes,” Ewing said.
-“They’re not a particularly great three-point shooing team, but tonight they made them.
+“They’re not a particularly great three-point-shooing team, but tonight they made them.
 We have to do a much better job of closing out to shooters and running them off the line.”

-No Harris, Rice back
+Harris out, Rice back

-The Hoyas were without starting point guard Dante Harris due to a sprained ankle.
-He originally sprained the right ankle against Syracuse and reinjured it in practice Friday.
+The Hoyas were without starting point guard Dante Harris, who sprained his right ankle against Syracuse and reinjured it in practice Friday.
 Harris, who is averaging 12.8 points, 5.3 assists and 4.2 rebounds, is considered day-to-day.
 Ewing hopes to have Harris back next game.

-Georgetown did get Rice and Jalin Billingsley back after they missed the win over Howard on Wednesday with non-covid illnesses.
-Rice warmed up in the second half after a slow start and the sharpshooter finished 4 for 11 from behind the arc.
+Georgetown did get Rice and Jalin Billingsley back after they missed the win over Howard on Wednesday with non-covid-19 illnesses.
+Rice warmed up in the second half after a slow start, and the sharpshooter finished 4 for 11 from behind the arc.

 Not enough offense

 Ewing lamented the fact that only three players scored in double digits.
 The offense was bogged down for much of the game, ending with Mohammed or others trying to score one-on-one against a defender.
 The ball was not swung side-to-side to force the defense to move and open gaps.
-Rice, Mohammed, Carey and Harris all began the day averaging in double figures and the absence of Harris was felt.
+Rice, Mohammed, Carey and Harris all began the day averaging in double figures, and the absence of Harris was felt.

 “When we only have three guys in double figures, that means that most of those times we lose,” Ewing said.
 “We need production from everyone.
 It’s up to me and it’s up to the rest of them to make sure that the ball moves and other people get touches.”